QuirinHaberl/MemoryProject/README.md

 **Functions when clicking/inputting...:**

-(1) The player will play with a profile.
-If they already have a profile, this will be used
+(1) The player wants to play with a profile.
+An existing profile will be used or a new one will be generated.

-(2) This input will be displayed in the game and in the [Highsore History](#4.Highscore)
+(2) This input will be displayed during the game and in the [Highsore History](#4.Highscore)

 **Actions when clicking...:**